 Gianni Versace’s Warhol pop art prints and house’s signature of his designs from the late ’80s and ’90s never date.
 They are very much looks that are relevant today.
 Owning anything from Versace is an opulent lifestyle we all can only dream of.
+It’s not that expensive to buy vintage pieces.
+It does not hold its value like Chanel or Dior.

 Getting his start designing for the label Genny, Gianni Versace showed his first couture collection in 1978 and became one of the truly big names of the 1980s fashion scene.
 His trademark was the use of rich colours -red, yellow and purple with his emblem, the golden head of Medusa.